ASA needs you to serve the discipline

 The Award for Excellence in the Reporting of Social Issues honors individuals for their promotion of sociological findings and a broader vision of sociology.
 The ASA would like to recognize the contributions of those who have been especially effective in disseminating sociological perspectives and research.
 The ASA is cognizant of the fact that there are many professionals (e.g., journalists, filmmakers) whose job it is to translate and interpret a wide range of information, including sociological perspectives and research, for the general public.
 This award is intended to promote a broader vision of sociology, and to gain public support for the sociological discipline.

 A nominee must have made noteworthy contributions through any medium of public communication to increase the understanding of sociology.
 He or she cannot be a professional sociologist and membership in ASA is therefore not required.
 Nominations should include an account of the nominee's major contributions to furthering the public appreciation of sociology; it is strongly encouraged that examples (e.g., video, printed matter) are included with the nomination.

-Send nomination materials via email to email@example.com.
-The deadline for nominations for the 2019 award is January 31, 2018.
+In addition to the nomination materials described above, complete and submit the required nomination form available for download as a Word file here.
+Then send the complete nomination packet via email to firstname.lastname@example.org.
+The deadline for nominations for the 2020 award is January 31, 2019.

 Selection Committee Members